Microsoft/techcasestudies/_posts/2017-01-27-NihonUnisys.md

 ## Conclusion ##
+Manufacturing Industry need to consider a lot of works to introduce IoT solutions.
+For example, they need to consider sections on each technology used in code artifacts, device details, code language, device security, data communication and so on.

-Nihon Unisys was able to deepen their knowledge of Azure Data Factory, Azure ML and Power BI through Hackfest.
+Nihon Unisys has a deep knowledge and experience of introducing IoT solution for manufacturing industry.
+And they were able to deepen their knowledge of Azure Data Factory, Azure ML and Power BI through Hackfest.
 Thye have built their IoT solution using Microsoft IoT Technology and they can speed up their preparation of their proposal for their customer in Manufacturing Industry.